Choosing Durable File Formats

 For the last year or two, I have written everything exclusively in Markdown format.
-Small notes, long-form writings, and even these blog posts (see this blog post in Markdown format) are all written in Markdown.
+Small notes, long-form writings, and even these blog posts are all written in Markdown.

 For example, here's how TextEdit on macOS will open and display a Markdown file in plain-text, since it does contain any features to preview Markdown as HTML:

 Saving & Syncing Files